jmcantrell/arch-bootstrap/README.md

 If you want or need to manage the installation over SSH, the `./scripts/init` script can make this easier.
 It does the following:

-- Authorizes the SSH keys with access to this repository
+- Authorizes the SSH keys with write access to this repository
 - Enables [Multicast DNS][mdns], making `archiso.local` reachable
 - Fetches a tarball of this repository into `/root` (if necessary)